 Not surprisingly, antioxidants did not extend lifespan in any clinical trials and were detrimental in some [122–133].
 As Ristow put it, they were “worse than useless” .
 For example, in two very large randomized controlled trials, antioxidants increased the incidence of cancer, especially of lung cancer in smokers [131–133].
 Antioxidants also increased all-cause mortality.
 The results were so disturbing that two trials were stopped earlier than planned [131–133].
 Also disturbing is the finding that antioxidants accelerate cancer progression and promote metastasis [134–136].
 But despite their uselessness, antioxidants continue to be a multibillion-dollar business.
 They are widely sold as natural products in the forms of nutritional supplements and in foods “rich in antioxidants.”

-Given that all previous anti-aging remedies have failed to meet expectations, it is not surprising that the discovery of the anti-aging effects of rapamycin is being met with skepticism too.
+Given that all previous anti-aging remedies have failed to meet expectations, it is not surprising that the discovery of the anti-aging effects of rapamycin are being met with skepticism too.
 But unlike HGH, the effects of rapamycin are not based on one single paper as were HGH, nor is it based on a wild guess as were ROS.

 Rapamycin is a proven anti-aging drug

 The evidence that rapamycin can function as an anti-aging drug is the product of thousands of scientists working independently all over the world, studying mTOR and its inhibitors for a variety of different reasons in diverse organisms, ranging from yeast to humans.
 Studies in model organisms, such as yeast, worms, and flies, have revealed components of the TOR signaling pathway [142–145].
 It was predicted in 2003 that conversion from quiescence to senescence (geroconversion) is driven by growth-promoting mediators, such as mTOR, when the cell cycle is blocked .
-Figuratively, seroconversion is “twisted” growth that occurs when actual growth is completed , .
-In cell culture, mTOR is maximally activated and seroconversion lasts 3-6 days, whereas in the human body it may take decades. mTOR drives seroconversion, rendering cells hypertrophic and hyper-functional (e.g. senescence-associated secretory phenotype), which eventually leads to the development of age-related pathologies .
-Working independently, clinical researchers have studied rapamycin for the prevention and treatment of nearly every age-related disease, including cancer, obesity, atherosclerosis, and neurodegeneration.
+Figuratively, seroconversion is a “twisted” growth that occurs when actual growth is completed , .
+In cell culture, mTOR is maximally activated and geroconversion lasts 3-6 days, whereas in the human body it may take decades. mTOR drives geroconversion, rendering cells hypertrophic and hyper functional (e.g. senescence-associated secretory phenotype), which eventually leads to the development of age-related pathologies .
+Working independently, clinical researchers have studied rapamycin for the prevention and treatment of nearly every age-related disease, including cancer, obesity, atherosclerosis and neurodegeneration.
 If a drug is indicated for all age-related diseases, it must be an anti-aging drug in that it targets a common driver of age-related diseases – that is, aging (see for references ).
 This is because aging is the sum of all age-related diseases, which limit lifespan [148–150].
 Does rapamycin suppress aging and extend lifespan by preventing diseases, or does it prevent diseases by slowing aging?
 Actually, both reflect the same process.

 By 2006, an extensive body of work from several independent fields all pointed to rapamycin as an anti-aging drug .
 According to hyperfunction theory, aging is an unintended (not programmed but quasi-programmed) continuation of the developmental growth program, driven in part by mTOR [2,120,121,151,152].
 Testable predictions have been formulated [2,153] and confirmed in numerous independent studies (see for references: [150,154]).